 The fact that the husband had an affair resulting in a child may provide certain advantages to the wife in terms of the above.
 It can also negatively impact her rights if the couple also have children together.
 Regardless of the fact that he was married to another at the time of conception, the husband still has a duty to provide for the child fathered through the affair.
 This will impact his income and will be a consideration in any child support orders issued in the case.

 If the Wife Conceives a Child as a Result of an Affair

 If the wife is the one who has an affair during the marriage and becomes pregnant as a result, it will impact the amount she may be entitled to in a settlement.
 In addition to potentially receiving less in marital property division proceedings, the affair bars her from receiving alimony as part of the divorce settlement.
 In these types of cases, it is important to be aware of the implications regarding paternity.
 The New Jersey Department of Health advises that if the mother is married at the time of conception, birth, or for 300 days prior to having the baby, the husband will automatically be considered the father.
 Unless he files the appropriate documents removing his name from the birth certificate, he could be liable for child support payments, even though the child is not his.

 Our Middlesex Divorce Attorneys are Here to Help

-Adultery can have major ramifications on divorce proceedings.
+Adultery can have major ramifications on divorce proceedings and child custody or visitation cases.
 To protect your rights, get the Law Office of Jordan B. Rickards, Esq. on your side.
 To schedule a confidential consultation, call or contact our Milltown divorce attorneys online today.